paylogic/balrog/README.rst

 filter
 ~~~~~~

-Filter function that is removing elements that current identity has no access to from the collection of objects.
+The function that is filtering out items of the given objects if the identity has no permission to access them.

 .. code-block:: python